 In 1973, the Alaska State Legislature enacted Alaska's Limited Entry Act (AS 16.43) for commercial fisheries.
 The act established a new agency, the Commercial Fisheries Entry Commission (CFEC), to administer a program regulating entry into commercial fisheries under state jurisdiction.
 Limited entry was implemented in most of the salmon fisheries in 1974.
-By the end of 2003, permanent limited entry permits had been issued in 64 commercial fisheries: 26 salmon fisheries, 19 herring fisheries, 8 crab fisheries, 5 sablefish fisheries, 3 shrimp fisheries and 3 dive fisheries (sea urchin, sea cucumber, and geoduck).
-In some limited fisheries, more than one type of permit was issued.
-Permits have been issued for specific limits on the amount of gear that can be used or for the length of the vessels that are allowed in the permit type.
-To date, a total of 77 permit types have been issued in the 64 limited fisheries.
+By the end of 2004, permanent limited entry permits had been issued in 65 commercial fisheries: 26 salmon fisheries, 19 herring fisheries, 9 crab fisheries, 5 sablefish fisheries, 3 shrimp fisheries and 3 dive fisheries (sea urchin, sea cucumber, and geoduck).
+In some limited fisheries, more than one type of permit was issued to help contain increases in fishing power.
+Some permits constrain the amount of gear that can be used and some permits constrain the length of the vessel.
+To date, a total of 79 permit types have been issued in the 65 limited fisheries.

-A legal prerequisite of the Limited Entry Act was that permits could not be locked in the hands of those who were originally issued them (i.e., "initial issuees.")1.
-After much study and debate, the legislature finally chose free transferability as the method for allowing permit holders to enter and exit from the fisheries.
+A legal prerequisite of the Limited Entry Act was that permits could not be locked in the hands of those who were originally issued them (i.e., "initial issuees.").
+After much study and debate, the legislature chose free transferability as the method for allowing permit holders to enter and exit from the fisheries.

 Free transferability allows the transfer of permits from parents to their children, and allows family members to inherit a permit upon the death of a permit holder.
 It allows persons to enter and exit fisheries at times opportune to them, and eliminates the need for an expensive and time-consuming bureaucratic process to handle permit reallocation.
 Free transferability facilitates permit exchange and promotes overall efficiency.
-Many other transfer options were considered but were found lacking with respect to these criteria.
+Many